rwooster/half/README.txt

     floating point classification during conversions from higher precision types (enabled for VC++ 2013, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CMATH').

+  - Floating point environment control from <cfenv> for possible exception propagation to the built-in floating-point platform (enabled for VC++ 2013, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_CFENV').

   - Hash functor 'std::hash' from <functional> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_HASH').